ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-celebrates-record-financial-year-2021-22.md

     testimonial:
       alignment: centre
       quote: >
-        I'm absolutely delighted that we have achieved a financial record year 2021-22.
+        I am absolutely delighted we have achieved a financial record year 2021-22.
 We have closed the year on £7million sales turnover which is a phenomenal growth of 20% on the previous year.
 It is very much recognised throughout the workforce that considering the current